Japan

 Other investment trusts 0%

-95% of dividends received by a company from a foreign company in which it has held at least 25% of the outstanding shares for a continuous period of six months or more, ending on the date on which the dividend is declared, can be excluded from the company’s taxable income.
+95% of dividends received by a domestic corporation from a foreign corporation in which it has held at least 25% of the outstanding shares for a continuous period of six months or more, ending on the date on which the dividend is declared, can be excluded from the company’s taxable income.
+The ownership percentage may be reduced depending on the terms of a tax treaty between Japan and the jurisdiction of the foreign corporation.
+100% of dividends received by a domestic corporation from a foreign controlled corporation (CFC) can be excluded from the company’s taxable income to the extent that the dividend is distributed from income of the CFC that was subject to taxation by the Japanese corporation under the CFC regime.

-Based upon the recommendation of the BEPS Action Plan 2, the 2015 Tax Reform Act excludes such types of dividends from the dividend exclusion regime.
-As a result, any dividends paid to Japanese corporate taxpayers under so-called ‘mandatorily redeemable preferred shares’ (MRPS) issued by Australian affiliates or by Brazilian affiliates where the dividends are paid in a manner similar to interest and deductible for Brazilian tax purposes will no longer be excluded from taxation in Japan.
+Dividends received from foreign corporations where the dividend is deductible for corporate tax purposes in the foreign corporation’s jurisdiction are outside the scope of the dividend exclusion regime.
+As a result, any dividends paid to domestic corporations under so-called ‘mandatorily redeemable preferred shares’ issued by Australian or Brazilian subsidiaries, where the dividends are paid in a manner similar to interest and are deductible for local tax purposes, are not excluded from taxation in Japan.

-Any foreign tax imposed on the taxable dividend in Japan will be eligible for foreign tax credit relief.
+Any foreign tax imposed on a taxable dividend in Japan will be eligible for foreign tax credit relief.

-The WHT for dividends is applicable at a rate of 15% national tax and 5% local tax or 20% (national tax) depending on the type of stock from which the dividends were received, and a tax credit may also be available for such WHT.
-The WHT (national tax) is subject to the income surtax of 2.1%, which is levied for the income earned for the period from 1 January 2013 through 31 December 2037.
+WHT for dividends is applicable at a rate of 15% national tax and 5% local tax (or 20% [national tax] depending on the type of stock from which the dividends were received), and a tax credit may also be available.
+The national tax portion of the WHT is subject to an income surtax of 2.1%, which is levied for dividends received for the period from 1 January 2013 through 31 December 2037.
+As a result, total WHT of 20.315% (or 20.42%) is levied.

 Interest income

-Interest received is included in taxable income.
-The WHT for interest is applicable at a rate of 15% national tax and 5% local tax, and a tax credit may be available for such WHT.
-As with dividend income, the WHT (national tax) is subject to the income surtax of 2.1%, which is levied for the income earned for the period from 1 January 2013 through 31 December 2037.
+Interest (on bonds or deposits) received is included in taxable income.
+WHT for interest is applicable at a rate of 15% national tax (for both corporate and individual recipients) and 5% local tax (for individual recipients only), and a tax credit may be available.
+As with dividend income, the national tax portion of the WHT is subject to an income surtax of 2.1%, which is levied for interest income earned for the period from 1 January 2013 through 31 December 2037.
+As a result, total WHT of 20.315% is levied for individual recipients and 15.315% for corporate recipients.
+Interest on loans is only subject to WHT of 20.42% (20% national tax plus surtax) if the recipient is a non-resident or a foreign corporation.

 Royalty income